Grohiik/MAU_grupprum/README.md

 ## env file
 You need a python file with secrets.
 login details is a list of one or two users.
-Remove the second element if you only have one account to use, then you can only book two appointments.
+Remove the second element if you only have one account to use, then you can only book two timeslots.
 matrix_bot is the details for the matrix bot.
 discord_token is your token